Effective Date: Last Updated as of March 3, 2020.

 7.2.
 Safeguards for Exports from EEA.
 If you are located in the EEA or Switzerland, we comply with applicable laws to provide an adequate level of data protection for the transfer of Personal Data.
 Directly is certified under the EU-U.S. and the Swiss-U.S. Privacy Shield Framework.
 For more, see Directly’s Privacy Shield Policy.
 You agree that Directly may transfer your Personal Data to countries other than the one in which you live.
 We deploy the following safeguards when Directly transfers Personal Data originating from the European Union or Switzerland to other countries not deemed adequate under applicable data protection law:

 - European Union Model Clauses.
-Directly offers European Union Model Clauses, also known as Standard Contractual Clauses, to meet the adequacy and security requirements for our Customers that operate in the European Union, and other international transfers of Personal Data.
-A copy of our standard data processing addendum, incorporating the Model Clauses, is available here.
+Directly offers European Union Model Clauses, also known as Standard Contractual Clauses, to meet the adequacy and security requirements for our Customers that operate in the European Union and other international transfers of Personal Data.
+A copy of our standard data processing addendum, incorporating the Model Clauses, is available upon request.

 - We need it to provide you with or operate the Services, including to provide customer support and personalized features and to protect the safety and security of the Services;